-- Ki Pro Mini CD-ROM-this CD contains documentation-including this manual you're reading (PDF format). - Ki Pro Mini QuickStart Guide-contains brief instructions to a first time user to get the unit up and running quickly. - Ki Pro Mini Recorder. - AC Adapter 110/220 with industry standard 4-pin XLR connector for supplying power to the Ki Pro Mini.
+- Ki Pro Mini CD-ROM-this CD contains documentation-including this manual you're reading (PDF format). - Ki Pro Mini QuickStart Guide-contains brief instructions to a first time user to get the unit up and running quickly. - · Ki Pro Mini Recorder. - AC Adapter 110/220 with industry standard 4-pin XLR connector for supplying power to the Ki Pro Mini.
 A standard North American line cord with 3-prong plug is included. - Registration Sheet-allows you to register by mail or online (details provided).

-Please save all packaging for shipping the Ki Pro Mini should you wish to do so when moving or sending it in for service.
+Please save all packaging for shipping the Ki Pro Mini should you wish to do so.

+Figure 1.
 Ki Pro Mini Shipping Box Contents